GEROGIANNIS/Limoji/README.md

 * Hundreds of available emoticons to choose from
 * Random emoticon generator
 * Automatic copy to the clipboard
+* 100% free and open source
+* Lightweight and responsive
+* Tiny footprint (less than 10KB!)
 * Wayland support

 # Installation